from the heydays of The Rockers and 59 Club held by

 After the Army, he trained as a teacher, later being ordaned as a

-priest in St Paul's Cathedral - London, and as a genuine biker was called in 1962 to help run Curate John Oates's 59 Club by Bill
+priest, and was called in 1962 to help run Reverend John Oates's 59 Club by Bill

 Above are links to index pages of thumbnails and individual thumbnail images that link to full sized images.
 You have choice over how you wish to navigate through the gallery.
 Either pick a page and go see what it on it, or click on a thumbnail to enlarge it and follow the chain from there.
 Start at the first one and work your way through.